 And as a bonus I can go visit the left-handed Jesus any time I like.

-In the short time I have worked at St. Benedict’s Abbey, I have heard many tales of monks who have touched the lives of people, either through their dedicated work at Benedictine College and Maur Hill-Mount Academy, through their hospitable stewardship of the Guest House, through their pastoral service in parishes,
+St. Benedict’s Abbey, I have heard many tales of monks who have touched the lives of people, either through their dedicated work at Benedictine College and Maur Hill-Mount Academy, through their hospitable stewardship of the Guest House, through their pastoral service in parishes,

 I also know first hand of the wonderful works of the monks at St. Benedict's Abbey.
 I have worked for a Benedictine organization for over 30 years.